JuanDiego18/Terraform_Databricks/README.md

 3. Run terraform plan

-4. Run terraform apply if the plan doesn't display any erros
+4. Run terraform apply if the plan doesn't display any errors